2NE1

-The group won numerous accolades throughout their career, including nine Melon Music Awards, eleven Cyworld Digital Music Awards, ten Mnet Asian Music Awards, and were the first artist to receive all three grand prizes at the latter by their second year.
-The group has sold 66 million records worldwide which makes them one of the best-selling girl groups of all time.
+2NE1's numerous accolades include nine Melon Music Awards, ten MAMA Awards, and eleven Cyworld Digital Music Awards, and they were the first artists to receive all three daesangs (grand prizes) at the MAMA Awards, doing so within two years of their debut.
+They have sold over 66 million digital and physical records worldwide, making them one of the best-selling girl groups of all time.